jumoel/golive/README.md

 for the branch names.
 They will be run if no other branch matches.
 They are denoted with `*` as the branch name.

+If `golive` is run with `-bootstrap`, it will run all non-wildcard actions a single time on startup.
+This can be used to ensure that all `golive`-managed sites are present when provisioning new servers.

 Hopelessly insecure, but very minimal and fully configurable with text files.
 In fact, there is only `golive.json`. :-)